LDevs-Team/DiSH/README.md

 ## Contributing
 This program follow the conventional commit standard and, when you open a PR, you should follow the conventional commit standard to avoid you PR not being merged.
 All PR's should be squashed and merged to keep the commit history clean

+## Pak usage
+Pak has been removed.
+Do not talk about it.
+It does not work lol